Skip to content

 const skybox = new RedGPU.Display.SkyBox(redGPUContext, ibl.environmentTexture);

-A traditional method of combining 6 standard images (JPG, PNG, etc.) for top, bottom, left, right, front, and back to create a CubeTexture.
-The image array must be passed in the order: px, nx, py, ny, pz, nz.
+A traditional method of combining 6 standard images (JPG, PNG, etc.)—top, bottom, left, right, front, and back—to create a CubeTexture.
+The image array must be passed in the following order: px, nx, py, ny, pz, nz.

-• Pros: Resources are easy to obtain and intuitive.
+• Pros: Resources are easy to obtain and intuitive to understand.

-• Cons: It is difficult to expect realistic light effects as it does not contain HDR information.
+• Cons: It is difficult to achieve realistic lighting effects as it does not contain HDR information.

 javascript